kamil-jodlowski/SQL-Window-Functions-Northwind/README.md

 - Appropriate connection of tables Orders and Order_Details,
 - above-average order values by cross joining the CTE table with order_details

+### 7) Calculate the percentage of total sales for each product category

+- Finding the total cost of products from order_details tab
+- Joining order_details tab with products tab to see the product category for each product,
+- Joining the category tab to see the name of each category,
+- Calculating the percentage of each product,
+- Beverages is the top category in terms of sales percentages, followed closely by Dairy Products.
+Produce and Grains/Cereals are the categories with the smallest sales percentage.

+### 8)